FrederoxDev/Bedrock-Energistics-Core/CONTRIBUTING.md

 - Your code is formatted (`npm run fmt`) and checked (`npm run check`).
 - Your code adheres to the [coding guidelines](CODING_GUIDELINES.md).
 - You have tested your changes in Minecraft.
-- You have generated the new documentation if you changed the public API.